uguraziz/user-crud-front/README.md

 ## Additional Notes
 - This frontend application works in conjunction with the backend API
-- For any 2FA troubleshooting or monitoring, refer to the log viewer endpoint above
+- For any 2FA troubleshooting or monitoring, refer to the log viewer